dmachlanski/ncrm-causality-2021/slides/day_1/ml.md

 0.1040 | [5211, 6521, 6262, 5200, 6486] | 5935.8770 | 603.2078
 0.1374 | [5353, 6521, 6262, 5290, 6486] | 5982.4134 | 547.2524

+## What do you observer?

+* Properly tuning your model can have a huge impact!

 # Wrapping up